 The Black Knight challenges King Arthur to a sword fight, and though King Arthur valiantly defends himself (with a rubber chicken as well as other weapons), the Black Knight defeats him.
 To save his life, King Arthur must answer the Black Knight’s riddle: what do women most desire?
 For more information about this play or to order, click here.

 Facebook, Twitter, Instagram–with so many social networks, how much socializing are we actually doing?
 This play dives into the lives of teenagers and explores how technology has structured our human interactions.
 To see this play, click here.

 King Scrydan is so cheap, he can’t even pay attention.
 However, one night, the ghost of the King’s late brother appears to him from beyond Jamaica, warning the King of his stingy ways.
 A funny twist of the classic play A Christmas Carol.
 To order this play, click here.

-A modern retelling of the Christmas story, a hotel manager struggles with the chaos of a full hotel: trekkies for a Star Trek convention, young girls competing in a basketball tournament, and the homeless registering with a census agent.
+A modern retelling of the Christmas story, a hotel manager struggles with the chaos of a full hotel: trekkies for a Star Trek convention, girls competing in a basketball tournament, and the homeless registering with a census agent.
 Amidst all the chaos, will they miss something truly special?
 Click here to see more.

 The Good, the Bad, and the Sugary